At a Glance

 How to prepare for a job interview at TACT (The Adolescent & Childrens Trust)

-Prepare to discuss your previous experience working with children or in child-facing settings.
-Highlight any specific instances where you've engaged with vulnerable young people, as this will demonstrate your suitability for the role.
+Be prepared to discuss your previous experience working with children or in child-facing settings.
+Share specific examples of how you've engaged with young people, particularly those who are vulnerable or have experienced care.